White Guard (Finland): The White Guards after the Civil War

 After the Civil War the function of the White Guards was unclear.
 In some municipalities the local White Guard was understood to be a part of the municipal administration.
-In others, the organisation was considered to have a primarily political role in safeguarding the result of the war.
-The organisation was given a legal basis on August 2, 1918 by a decree of the Finnish Council of State.
-Changes to the decree were made later, refining the organisation's structure.
+In others, the organization was considered to have a primarily political role in safeguarding the result of the war.
+The organization was given a legal basis on August 2, 1918 by a decree of the Finnish Council of State.
+Changes to the decree were made later, refining the organization's structure.
 From the beginning, the White Guard was considered to be a voluntary part of the Finnish military.

 The local White Guards' function in the following 20 years—up to the Winter War—was a mixture of Veteran Corps and Home Guards.
-After 1921 the White Guard organisation consisted of the General Staff, White Guard districts and local White Guard chapters.
+After 1921, the White Guard organization consisted of the General Staff, White Guard districts and local White Guard chapters.
 Every municipality had at least a single chapter, which in part acted as an NGO (non-governmental organization) but in military affairs was part of the national chain of command.
-In an economical sense, each chapter was responsible for its own funding, although it received a minor grant from the state budget.
+In an economic sense, each chapter was responsible for its own funding, although it received a minor grant from the state budget.
 The White Guard was active in numerous areas of Finnish life.
-It organised sports activities, especially cross-country skiing, shooting, orienteering and Finnish baseball.
+It organized sports activities, especially cross-country skiing, shooting, orienteering, and pesäpallo (Finnish baseball).
 For fundraising, the chapters organised numerous informal events and lotteries.
-It is estimated that about one-fifth of all get-togethers in Finland were organised by the White Guard.
-To this end, the White Guard chapters had several hundred choirs, orchestras and theatre groups.
+It is estimated that about one-fifth of all get-togethers in Finland were organized by the White Guard.
+To this end, the White Guard chapters had several hundred choirs, orchestras, and theatre groups.

 The Chief of the White Guard and the district chiefs were selected by the President of Finland.
-From 1921 until the organisation's demise, this post was occupied by General Lauri Malmberg who took command in the aftermath of the White Guard Affair.
+From 1921 until the organization's demise, this post was occupied by General Lauri Malmberg who took command in the aftermath of the White Guard Affair.
 Usually, the district chiefs and most officers in the district headquarters were from the regular army.